Financial-Times/o-brand/README.md

 ### Defining Brand Configuration

 A component must first define the configuration for its supported brands.
 To do that use the mixin `oBrandDefine`.

-First define the required default brand `master`.
+First define the required brand `master`, this is the default brand.

-To define a brand pass a configuration map.
-Configuration comprises of a `variables` and `settings` map.
+Brand configuration comprises:
+- `variables`
+- `settings`

+Variables contain key/value pairs for later retrieval.
+To configure variant variables nest another map within the `variables` map -- where the map key identifies the variant.

 Settings show which variants the brand supports.
-Variables contain key/value pairs for later retrieval.
-To configure variants variables nest another map within the `variables`.
+Explicit settings enables the creation of variants which do not need variable configuration -- e.g. the `extra` variant in these examples.

 The below example defines a brand `master` for the component `o-example`.
 We define a default variable `component-content`.
-We provide a different value for the `inverse` variant.
-And an again different value for the compound variant `inverse demo`.
-Using the settings map we state the `master` brand supports these two variants.
+We provide a different value for the `inverse` variant and a different value for the compound variant `inverse demo`.
+Using the settings map we state the `master` brand supports these two variants and another variant `extra`, which does not need any configured variables.

 ```scss
 @include oBrandDefine('o-example', 'master', (